 This chart is from www.foodsafety.gov

 Hot foods aren’t the only ones you’ll want to check.
-Cold foods need to stay below a certain temperature, too!
-For any col dishes like pasta salads, fruit/veggie trays, deviled eggs, and charcuterie boards with meat and cheese, it’s important to stay at or below 40°F. Anything within the 40-140°F range is considered the “temperature danger zone” where bacteria thrive and can make you sick more easily.
+Cold foods need to stay below a certain temperature too!
+For cold dishes like pasta salads, fruit/veggie trays, deviled eggs, and charcuterie boards with meat and cheese, it’s important to stay at or below 40°F. Anything within the 40-140°F range is considered the “temperature danger zone” where bacteria thrive, and food can make you sick.
 If you don’t have a food thermometer, you can order one here before your next picnic!

 - Perishable food should not sit out for more than two hours.
-In hot weather (above 90°F, which will be every day this summer in Arizona), food should NEVER sit out for more than one hour.
-If your family or guests have moved on from the cold dishes, bring those items back inside to refrigerate.
+In hot weather (above 90°F), food should NEVER sit out for more than one hour.
+Once people have helped themselves to your cold items, bring those items back inside to refrigerate.

 - Serve cold foods in small portions, and keep the rest in the cooler or refrigerator.
-To help the foods that are out stay cooler for longer, place the serving dish in a bowl or tray of ice.
-Don’t forget to check the temperature — cold foods shouldn’t go above 40°F!
+To help the foods that are out stay cold for longer, place the serving dish in a bowl or tray of ice.
+Don’t forget to check the temperature.
+Remember, cold foods shouldn’t go above 40°F!

-- Refrigerating your serving plates and keeping food in the shade can help.
-If your platters are cold, it will help keep foods cold for a little while longer (just like how foods served on a hot plate will stay hot for longer!).
-Keeping foods in the shade will also reduce the amount of direct heat from the sun it gets, and buy it a little more temperature-safe time, too.
+- Refrigerate your serving plates and keep food in the shade.
+If your platters are cold, it will help keep food cold for a little while longer (just like foods served on a hot plate will stay hot for longer!)
+Keeping foods in the shade will also reduce the amount of direct heat from the sun.

 If you’re feeling nervous about cold foods getting too warm outside, try serving them indoors instead.
-A buffet line set up in the kitchen might even help to make cleanup easier!
+A buffet line set up in the kitchen might even make cleanup easier!

-In need of some products to help make your picnic a healthy success?
+In need of some products to make your barbecue or picnic a healthy success?
 Here are a few items that top our list of favorites: